-Day 2: corn, grapes, cauliflower, brussels sprouts, broccoli, avocado, raspberry (amaranth, tomato, orange)
+Day 2: corn, grapes, cauliflower, brussels sprouts, broccoli, avocado (amaranth, tomato, orange, raspberry)

-Day 2: grapes, cauliflower, brussels sprouts, broccoli, amaranth, raspberry, orange
+Day 2: grapes, cauliflower, brussels sprouts, broccoli, amaranth, raspberry

-Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter, peach (kiwi, quinoa)
+Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter (kiwi, quinoa)

-Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter, peach, sorghum, quinoa
+Day 3: teff, eggplant, zucchini, blueberries, asparagus, spinach, sunbutter, sorghum, quinoa

-Day 4: pumpkin, lettuce, cherries, split peas, rice, egg, olives (millet, dairy)
+Day 4: pumpkin, lettuce, cucumber, cherries, split peas, rice (millet, egg, dairy)